 - Demonstrate that the act of serving alcohol to the individual was intentional.

-Consequences can include significant fines, loss of license or employment, lawsuits that can result in significant financial penalties, and even potential jail sentences, depending on the state and/or circumstances of the case.
+Consequences of losing a dram shop case can include significant fines, loss of license or employment, lawsuits that can result in significant financial penalties, and even potential jail sentences, depending on the state and/or circumstances of the case.

-A quick perusal of state websites and the National Conference of State Legislators website indicates that at the time of this writing, the District of Columbia and 43 states have some form of dramshop law.
+The National Conference of State Legislators website indicates that at the time of this writing, the 30 states have some form of dram shop law.
 Check with your state website to see exactly what the stipulations are regarding these laws.
-The states that do not appear to have a dramshop law at the time of this writing are: